cyberchitta/llm-context.py/README.md

 ## Advanced Usage

-For more detailed information on customizing ignore patterns, manually editing the selected file list, crafting prompts for LLMs, and handling file requests, please refer to our [Usage Guide](docs/usage.md).
+For more detailed information on customizing ignore patterns, manually editing the selected file list, modifying the context template, please refer to our [Usage Guide](docs/usage.md).

 ## Acknowledgments